nalsakas/pe/README.md

 ## [:top:](#TABLE OF CONTENTS)<a name="STRINGTABLE MACROS"></a>STRINGTABLE MACROS

-One STRINGTABLE can hold up to 16 STRINGs.
+One *STRINGTABLE* can hold up to 16 *STRING*s.
 If you have more than 16 strings you need to open another table.
 Each table referenced by one resource ID in resource tree.
 Normal resource compilers needs you put string ID's in the table.
 We don't use this method here.
 Instead we put strings in table without ID but with implied index.
 First string has index 1, second is 2 and so on.
 When you need to reference a string in a table use *SID()* macro which stands for string ID.
 This macro excpects 2 parameters.
 First one is resource ID of table defined in resource tree and second one is index of string. *SID()* macro returns calculated ID of each string in a table.

 ```
 push buffer_size